Sue Simmons: On-air profanity

+Later, during the newscast, Simmons apologized for using "a word that many people find offensive.
+"It was a mistake I made and I'm truly sorry."

 Back surgery

 In November and December 2010, Simmons was away from her job while she underwent back surgery.
 On January 3, 2011, she returned to work.
 However, when she returned from surgery she was no longer a part of the 6 p.m. newscast and only co-anchored the 11 p.m. newscast.

 Acting

 Sue Simmons made her acting debut as herself in the fourteenth season premiere episode of the NBC legal drama, Law & Order: Special Victims Unit.
 Simmons went on to guest star as herself on NBC comedy series 30 Rock.
 She has also appeared in other television series and films in the role of a newscaster, including: The First Wives Club (1996), Exiled: A Law & Order Movie (1998) and Elementary (2012).